paullouisageneau/libdatachannel/DOC.md

 ```
 int rtcCreateDataChannel(int pc, const char *label)
-int rtcCreateDataChannelExt(int pc, const char *label, const char *protocol, const rtcReliability *reliability)
+int rtcCreateDataChannelEx(int pc, const char *label, const char *protocol, const rtcReliability *reliability)
 ```

-These functions are respectively equivalent to respectively `rtcAddDataChannel` and `rtcAddDataChannelExt` with the same arguments followed by `rtcSetLocalDescription`.
+These functions are respectively equivalent to respectively `rtcAddDataChannel` and `rtcAddDataChannelEx` with the same arguments followed by `rtcSetLocalDescription`.

 Return value: the identifier of the new Data Channel or a negative error code.